Blog Menu

 • Keywords (for SEO)

+You can work with a domain name appraisal service like EstiBot to determine your maximum budget before you negotiate.
 A good domain name appraisal search can help determine a fair domain price and explain the rationale behind a domain’s value.
+Ultimately, business owners and individuals need to decide if the selling price is worth it in the long run.

+The first step in learning how to buy a domain that is taken is finding the owner.
 Start by checking to see if the domain is being used for an active website.
 Type your desired domain into the URL bar of your web browser.

 You’ll see one of three things: